-- It is specialized in the distribution utility field, with good client and market understanding. - It has ready-made integration with multiple ERP vendors. - · It has a good industry fit and terminology. - The vision for future product is consistent with industry needs.
+- It is specialized in the distribution utility field, with good client and market understanding. - It has large, global in-house implementation resources. - It has ready-made integration with multiple ERP vendors. - It has a good industry fit and terminology. - Its vision for future products is consistent with industry needs, and it retains existing essential product features.

-- It is only available on the Oracle Database. - LogicaCMG performs the vast majority of its own implementations. - The EAM staff is relatively small. - A combination of multiple products with different designs forms the solution. - There are limited North American and Asia/Pacific resources. - There are few clients overall. - It is a relatively expensive solution.
+- It is only available on the Oracle Database. - Logica performs the vast majority of its own implementations. - The EAM staff is relatively small.

+- A combination of multiple products with different designs forms the solution. - Slow progress is being made to a new, unified solution planned for 2009. - There are limited North American and Asia/Pacific resources. - There are relatively few clients overall. - It is a relatively expensive solution. - There is no procurement and inventory functionality. - There is only limited preventive maintenance functionality.